tomoyanonymous/matsuuratomoyacom-web/content/info/161008_post_past.md

 "Information" is discussed as "Probability" when occurs something in Information Theory, the base of today's computer.
 "Meaning" is not considered.

-I think I can't,but at the same time I think perhaps I can calculate how many bytes of information you can obtain by seeing this exhibition.
+I think I can't, but at the same time I think perhaps I can calculate how many bytes of information you can obtain by seeing this exhibition.
 Similarly, In order to build this work I researched archived document of apparatus in early days of digital calculator and I got a feeling that understand something, but in actual, I might understand nothing.